 logger:

 Set the the log output level.
 Valid options are

+'''

+'''

 'ERROR', 'WARN', 'INFO', 'DEBUG', and 'TRACE'.

 level: ERROR

 Set to 'true' to redirect all logs to

 'stdout' instead of the file system.

 stdout: false

-'''

-'''

 Set the roll size for log files in megabytes.
 The agent will

 attempt to prevent the log file from being larger than this size.

 roll_size: 100

 Set the number of backup files to keep.
 Set to '0' to disable.

 backups: 10

 \

 security_logger:

 Set the log level for security logging.
 Valid options

 are 'ERROR', 'WARN', 'INFO', 'DEBUG', and 'TRACE'.

 level: ERROR

 \

-------

 agent.security_logger.syslog

-Define the following properties to set Syslog values.
-If the \
+\# Define the following properties to set Syslog values.
+If the \setminus

 properties

-\# are not defined, the agent uses the Syslog values from the Contrast \setminus
+are not defined, the agent uses the Syslog values from the Contrast \

 UI.

-\

 syslog:

 Set to 'true' to enable Syslog logging.

 enable: NEEDS_TO_BE_SET

 Set the IP address of the Syslog server

 to which the agent should send messages.

 ip: NEEDS_TO_BE_SET

 Set the port of the Syslog server to

 which the agent should send messages.

 port: NEEDS_TO_BE_SET

 Set the facility code of the messages the agent sends to Syslog.

 facility: 19

 Set the log level of Exploited attacks.
 Value options are 'ALERT',

 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

-severity_exploited: ALERT

-Set the log level of Blocked attacks.
-Value options are 'ALERT',

-'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

-severity_blocked: NOTICE

-Set the log level of Blocked At Perimeter

 '''

-''' attacks.
+''' severity_exploited: ALERT Set the log level of Blocked attacks.
+Value options are 'ALERT', 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. severity blocked: NOTICE Set the log level of Blocked At Perimeter attacks.
 Value options are 'ALERT', 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. severity_blocked_perimeter: NOTICE Set the log level of Probed attacks.
 Value options are 'ALERT', 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. severity_probed: WARNING Set the log level of Suspicious attacks.
 Value options are 'ALERT', 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. severity_suspicious: WARNING Set the connection type used for Syslog messages.
 Value options are 'UNENCRYPTED' and 'ENCRYPTED'. connection_type: UNENCRYPTED \ agent.dotnet The following properties apply to any .NET agent-wide configurations.

 dotnet: Set a list of application names that the agent does not analyze.
 (The applications are still instrumented).
-Names must be formatted as a comma-separated list. application_denylist: NEEDS_TO_BE_SET Set a list of application names that the agent analyzes.
+Names must be formatted as a comma-separated list.
+New after .NET Framework 19.1.3 and .NET Core 1.0.0. application_denylist: NEEDS_TO_BE_SET Set a list of application names that the agent analyzes.
 If set, other applications are not analyzed, but are still instrumented.
 Allowlist takes precedence over denylist.
-Names must be formatted as a comma-separated list. application_allowlist: NEEDS_TO_BE_SET Indicate that the agent should allow CLR optimizations of JIT-compiled methods. enable_instrumentation_optimizations: true Indicate that the agent should allow the CLR to inline methods that are not instrumented by Contrast. enable_jit_inlining: true \ inventory Use the properties in this section to override the inventory features.
+Names must be formatted as a comma-separated list.
+New after .NET Framework 19.1.3 and .NET Core 1.0.0. application_allowlist: NEEDS_TO_BE_SET Indicate that the agent should allow CLR optimizations of JIT-compiled methods.
+Defaults to 'true'.
+New after .NET Framework 19.1.3 and .NET Core 1.0.0. enable_instrumentation_optimizations: true Indicate that the agent should allow the CLR to inline methods that are not instrumented by Contrast.
+Defaults to 'true'.
+New after .NET Framework 19.1.3 and .NET Core 1.0.0. enable_jit_inlining: true Indicate that the agent should allow the CLR to perform '''